adafruit/adafruit-beaglebone-io-python/docs/index.rst

 .. note::

-   When coding with this module, you will often be using pin names for better readability.
-For easy reference, you can use the `Beaglebone pin names table <https://github.com/adafruit/adafruit-beaglebone-io-python/blob/master/source/common.c#L73>`_
+   When coding with this module, you will be using pin names for better readability.
+As such, you can specify them in the header 8 or 9 form (e.g. "P8_16") or in pin name form (e.g. "GPIO1_14").
+   For easy reference, you can use the
+   `Beaglebone pin names table <https://github.com/adafruit/adafruit-beaglebone-io-python/blob/master/source/common.c#L73>`_